ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/1-foundations.md

 Organizing the files in a project is important because it allows you to:

-- Easily navigate and find information for new people as well as experienced developers
+- Easily navigate the structure and find information.
-- Organize the information for the tools, such as compilers and linkers
+- Organize information for the tools, such as compilers and linkers.
-- Organize the information of what will be exported or installed and what is only relevant for building the project
+- Organize information in terms of what will be exported or installed, and what is only relevant for building the project.
 - Accommodate for future growth: over time, features will be added to the project, which usually translates to more source files.
-Having the proper directory structure in place will help to keep the project tidy
+Having an organized directory structure will improve the efficiency of the project.

 The directory structure of this project is: